ThatZiv/MarketPulse/README.md

 └── supabase/
     ├── migrations/
     │   └── <list of database changes to migrate to your own database individually>
-    └── schema.sql -- this is a schema dump that can be solely imported to your data (recommended)
+    └── schema.sql -- this is a schema dump that can be solely imported to your database (recommended)
 ```

 </details>